-Over time, the sun experiences lower outgassing and thus it dims.
+Apparently, over time, the sun experiences lower outgassing and thus it dims.
 Meanwhile the orbits of the planets also shrink.
 The dimming of the sun was on a power curve and had a short peak.
 The orbital shrinkage of the planets was much more straight line.
 Thus, the outer planets might have all had a brief early period where they were suitable for life like the inner planets today.
+They might have also had liquid water that later froze solid.